maldoinc/wireup/docs/pages/getting_started.md

 !!! info "Good to know"
     * The `@container.autowire` decorator is not needed for services.
+    * When using the [FastAPI](integrations/fastapi.md), or [Flask](integrations/flask.md) integrations,
+    decorating views with `@container.autowire` is no longer required.
-    * Wireup can perform injection on both sync and async functions.
+    * Wireup can perform injection on both sync and async targets.

 ## Next Steps

-Use Wireup with the provided framework integrations
+While Wireup is framework-agnostic, usage can be further simplified in following frameworks:

 - [Django](integrations/django.md)
 - [FastAPI](integrations/fastapi.md)